Business Risk Factors

 This business is promoting its business development on a worldwide basis.
 Post order changes in the specifications or other terms, changes to and stoppages of plans for various reasons including policy changes, changes in regulations, appreciation of material costs and personnel expenses, natural and other disasters and other factors, may adversely and substantially affect the progress of this business.
 In addition, exchange rate fluctuations and other factors may also have a negative impact on this business.

 4) Business environment of the Building Solutions business

-The Building Solutions business engages in business regarding elevators, commercial air-conditioners and industrial light parts, etc. With respect to elevators and commercial air-conditioners, the Group has manufacturing bases in China and sells products in China and China is one of the major markets for the Group’s overseas elevator and commercial air-conditioner business.
+The Building Solutions business engages in business regarding elevators and industrial light parts, etc. With respect to elevators, the Group has manufacturing bases in China and sells products in China and China is one of the major markets for the Group’s overseas elevator business.
 Therefore, low levels of private capital expenditures due to the economic recession, higher construction costs, the COVID-19 pandemic, and other changes in the business environment of private business operators, trends in building and housing construction in China and other factors may have a negative impact on this business.
-The progress of these businesses may be adversely affected by future trade friction between the U.S. and China.
+The progress of the business may be adversely affected by future trade friction between the U.S. and China.

 5) Business environment of the Retail & Printing Solutions business